Taher-Kota/FPS-Suvival-3D/README.md

 -   **Expansive Forest Environment**: Explore a large, dense forest filled with natural hazards and hostile entities.

 -   **Challenging Enemies**: Fight off aggressive boars and cunning cannibals.

+-   **Advanced AI and Navigation**: The project utilizes NavMesh agents and AI models to create realistic enemy behaviors and dynamic pathfinding in the game.

 -   **Diverse Arsenal**: Equip and switch between six different weapons:

     -   Axe